PecanProject/pecan/DEV-INTRO.md

 The compiled code is written to `/usr/local/lib/R/site-library` which is mapped to `volumes/lib` on your machine.
 This same folder is mounted in many other containers, allowing you to share the same PEcAn modules in all containers.
 Now if you change a module, and compile all other containers will see and use this new version of your module.

 To compile the PEcAn code you can use the make command in either the rstudio container, or in the executor container.
 The script [`compile.sh`](sripts/compile.sh) will run make inside the executor container.

-To make it easier to start the containers and not having to remember to use `docker-compose -f docker-compose.yml -f docker-compose.dev.yml` when you want to use the docker-compose comannd, you can rename `docker-compose.dev.yml` to `docker-compose.override.yml`.
-The docker-compose command will automatically use the `docker-compose.yml`, `docker-compose.override.yml` and the `.env` files to start the right containers with the correct parameters.

 ### Workflow Submission